alexkychen/assignPOP/README.md

 # assignPOP
-An R package for population assignment using genomic or integrated data in a machine-learning framework
+An R package for population assignment using genomic, non-genetic or integrated data in a machine-learning framework

 ## Description
-This package is designed to perform population assignment tests using large genomic data or integrated (genetic plus non-genetic) data.
-It employs resampling (Monte-Carlo and K-fold) cross-validation approaches coupled with multiple machine-learning classification algorithms to evaluate perfomance of predictive models of population assignment.
-It allows users to subset varying sample sizes of individuals and loci (either randomly or based on locus Fst) for resampling cross-validation.
-Additionally, it uses PCA for data dimension reduction and outputs results in publication-quality graphs.
-Overall, this package helps evaluate the discriminatory power of a dataset for poulation assignment and identify relatively informative loci in a reliable way.
+The assignPOP package helps perform population assignment using a machine learning framework.
+It employs supervised machine learning methods to evaluate the discriminatory power of your known data set, and is capable of analyzing large genetic, non-genetic, or integrated (genetic plus non-genetic) data sets.
+This framework is also designed for solving the upwardly biased issue that was discussed in previous studies.
+Other features are listed below.

+- Use principle component analysis (PCA) for dimensionality reduction (or data transformation)
+- Use Monte-Carlo cross-validation to evaluate the variation of assignment accuracy
+- Use K-fold cross-validation to estimate membership probability
+- Allow to resample training individuals with various proportions or numbers
+- Allow to resample training loci with various proportions either randomly or based on locus FST value
+- Provide several machine learning classifiers, including LDA, SVM, naive Bayes, decision tree, and random forest to build tunable predictive models.
+- Output results in publication-quality plots while being editable using ggplot2 library

 ## Install assignPOP to R/Rstudio from github
 In your R/Rstudio console,